JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q476033" title="Low Countries">
 <param ve-entity eid="Q38" title="Italy">
 <param ve-entity eid="Q181916" title="herbarium">
 Through transregional trade networks, wealthy and privileged Europeans exchanged materials for cultivating _Helianthus annuus_ and instructions for doing so.[^ref5] Printed books, drawings, letters, and herbarium specimens suggest that, once introduced to Spain, the domesticated sunflower quickly migrated to parts of Italy and the Low Countries.
-This model visualizes a group of proto-botanists, publishers, artists, patrons, and members of royal courts who coll generated new forms of knowledge about domesticated sunflowers, that was published in herbals and florilegia in the 1560s and 1570s.
+This model visualizes some connections among a group of proto-botanists, publishers, artists, patrons, and members of royal courts who shared and generated knowledge about domesticated sunflowers, which was published in herbals and florilegia in the 1560s and 1570s.
 <param ve-d3plus-ring-network url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/graphs/Helianthus_annuus_network_low_countries.tsv" center="PROTO BOTANIST">

 ### Sunflower Aesthetics in Full Bloom